Design for Living with Nature

 ISBN 0-9643433-1-2, $12.95.

 CURRENTLY OUT OF PRINT!
-Please vote for this book on our Vote for new books & articles page if you want this to get back in print!
+Please vote for this book on our Vote for new content page if you want this to get back in print!
 We are considering making a downloadble scan available.

-Meanwhile, an extensively updated version of the first section, Principles of Ecological Design (article),
+Meanwhile, an extensively updated version of the first section, Eco Design Principles-article,

 is available as an article or download.
 The other sections will follow as articles,